 Charlotte County - one big natural Harbor

-Charlotte County, located at the southern border of Sarasota County, is less populated than the two counties further north.
+Charlotte County, located at the southern border of Sarasota County, is less populated than two counties further north.
 There is a lot of growing activity going on in Manatee and Sarasota County.
 Particular the corridor along US 41 is extremely busy and Charlotte County is no exception to that rule.

 The county is dominated by a huge body of water, Charlotte Harbor, which is also part of the Charlotte Harbor estuary, sits right in the center of the county.
 This estuary is spanning the West Coast of Florida from Venice all the way down to Bonita Springs.
 It is the second largest estuary system in the State of Florida.

 ver are also part of the ecosystem which was already established in the year 1975, a time when many people didn't think about the environment.
 Rapid growth and development, combined with an overuse of natural resources, made this step necessary, and it was a brilliant move.
 Now everybody is happy that the water is crystal clear and that nature is in shape again.

 In 1513 discovered by the Spanish, in 1775 taken over by the English, and established in 1921, Charlotte County has an interesting and eventful history.
 Nobody believes that this was such a "hot spot" in history, but it was.
 Now it looks so innocent and ..."boring."

 Cities in Charlotte County

 Port Charlotte and Punta Gorda are the major cities; however, only Punta Gorda is incorporated.
 North Port is actually part of this "melting pot", where it seems that the whole area is one big city.
 But the city of North Port is not a part of Charlotte County.
 It still belongs to Sarasota County.